suneel0101/python-for-data-science-2015/README.md

 # Pandas (65)
 *Question* What is [`pandas`](http://pandas.pydata.org/pandas-docs/stable/)?

 [Here](https://s3.amazonaws.com/python-level-2/sales-funnel.csv) is our first data set.
+Let's download it and upload it to the datasets folder within the notebook.

 ## Preliminary Exercise
 With your partner
 0. Download and open the dataset
 1. What is this dataset about?
 2. What are some questions you might ask about the data?
-3. Google/use the pandas documentation to read in a csv file from a URL.

 ## Basic Manipulation (75)
+0. Let's read in the data.
 0. How do we see what columns are available?
 1. How do we look at just the head or tail of the dataset?
 2. How do we look at only a few rows?